 MFL students put their language skills into practice with trips abroad, immersing themselves in French and Spanish culture in places like Chinon and Salamanca.

 Now on the agenda, GCSE students have the exciting chance to backpack around Malawi, hiking, kayaking and experiencing safari along the way.
-Following the success of the inaugural expedition in summer 2017, during which a group of intrepid Year 11 students set out to help build a primary school in the developing country, we are planning another visit in 2019.
+During most recent trip in summer 2019 a group of intrepid Year 11 students set out to help build a primary school in the developing country.

 Duke of Edinburgh’s Award